Worker center: Features of worker centers

 Despite diverse strategies, most centers do similar types of work.
 This includes helping workers combat wage theft through filings claims, collaborating with governmental agencies to assure enforcement of labor laws and wage theft claims, launching "direct action campaigns against specific employers and sometimes across particular industries, and engaging in leadership development and popular education."
 Since they define themselves as dedicated to systemic change, many worker centers also play a role as policy partners in passing laws such as a higher minimum wage, mandatory paid sick days, and domestic workers bill of rights.
 Their worker base mobilizes not just in actions against individual employers but in broader social movements such as immigrant rights actions.

 Some centers are founded by previous union organizers, or have affiliations with unions, however, as previously stated, they are not unions.
 Worker centers exist to meet the demand for services that unions could or would not give.
 Many worker centers are established for immigrant and minority groups that work jobs where they are left out of the formal labor market and do not have the right to NLRA protection, such as day laborers, domestic workers and agricultural workers.
 Others have organized around groups, such as restaurant workers (Fight for 15, ROC United), that traditional unions have ignored as being too difficult to organize.
 In order to establish a union in a workplace, the union must get union cards from at least half the workers or have a majority vote for the union in an election.
 This is a great challenge in workplaces such as fast food jobs that suffer from high turnover, or in industries such as contracted cleaning companies, where even figuring out the number of employees and where they are located can be extremely difficult.

+Worker Centers have played a key role in organizing and defending day laborers, many of whom are undocumented and work in unregulated, high-risk environments.
+These workers often gather at informal hiring sites such as street corners or parking lots, where they are vunerable to wage theft, unsafe working conditions, and immigration enforcement actions.
+Worker centers offer on-the ground support, including translation services, legal referrals, occupational health training, and mechanisms for recovering unpaid wages.

+Worker centers serve as an essential spaces to combat immigration enforcement.
+Raids and police surveillance near day labor sites have led to arrests and deportations, chilling workers' willingness to speak out.
+In response, many centers run "know your rights" programming, legal rapid-response teams, and policy advocacy efforts aimed at limiting local law enforcement collaboration with federal immigration authorities.

+During natural disasters and public health crises—such as California wildfires, Hurricane Katrina, and the COVID-19 pandemic, day laborers have performed critical cleanup and recovery work, often without personal protective equipment or access to healthcare.
+Worker Centers have documented these conditions and advocated for greater protections and recognition.

 Networks

-Nationally, there exist at least four networks that link worker centers together: